Mitcheljager/hytale-vscode-completions/README.md

 VSCode extension that provides completions for Hytale related things.

 ## Current features
-- Autocomplete for Item names and/or IDs, names matching into IDs
+- Autocomplete for Item names and/or IDs, with names matching into IDs
-- Hover documentation for Item IDs, showing the in-game text
+- Hover documentation for Item IDs, NPC Roles, and more, showing the in-game text where relevant
-- Schema for .json files in Items/Item
+- Schemas for several .json files in Server/*

 ![Completion of item name](images/Completion-1.jpg)